hacxk/readme-py/README.md

     main_parallel()
 ```

-**Senior-level tip:** Use `asyncio` for I/O-bound tasks and `concurrent.futures` with `ProcessPoolExecutor` for CPU-bound tasks.
-Always consider the nature of your workload when choosing between concurrency and parallelism.
+🧠 **Learning Technique**: Analogy - Think of asynchronous programming as a chef managing multiple dishes on different burners, while parallel execution is like having multiple chefs working on different dishes simultaneously.

-## Best Practices and Clean Code
+## ✨ Best Practices and Clean Code

 ### PEP 8 and Coding Style